Bijikyu/coreCSS/README.md

 This is used via the github based CDN https://www.jsdelivr.com

 The HTML demo and performance script read the CDN base URL from the `CDN_BASE_URL` environment variable, defaulting to `https://cdn.jsdelivr.net` when unset.
-Set this variable if hosting the files on a different CDN.
+Set this variable if hosting the files on a different CDN. index.html contains the placeholder `{{CDN_BASE_URL}}` that `scripts/updateHtml.js` replaces during build.

 Import via CDN in the head of your html as:
 ```